Dominica eliminates Mother-to-Child Transmission of HIV and Syphilis

 PANCAP is a Caribbean regional partnership of governments, regional civil society organisations, regional institutions and organisations, bilateral and multilateral agencies and contributing donor partners which was established on 14 February 2001.
 PANCAP provides a structured and unified approach to the Caribbean’s response to the HIV epidemic, coordinates the response through the Caribbean Regional Strategic Framework on HIV and AIDS to maximise efficient use of resources and increase impact, mobilises resources and build capacity of partners.

-What are the Joint United Nations Programme on HIV/AIDS (UNAIDS) 90-90-90 Targets?
+What are the Joint United Nations Programme on HIV and AIDS (UNAIDS) 90-90-90 Targets?

 • By 2020, 90% of all people living with HIV will know their HIV status.